zmruhi1/portfolio/README.md

 # How I setup my website

-I used the tale theme, you can checkout the site [here](https://zmruhi1.github.io)
+I used the tale theme, you can checkout my site [here](https://zmruhi1.github.io)

 ## Archive